Posts Tagged ‘Motherboards’

 Have you wondered why there are so many chipsets?
 Z170, Z270, Z370, 990FX, X370, X299, X399, etc. Intel and AMD have a lot of motherboards and we try to make sense of all the changes that make each one different.
 Also, we find out that Intel doesn't have a clear reason for changing their chipset with every CPU release.

 Bring Your Artistic Talents to the Spotlight with these New Motherboards City of Industry, California, October 27th, 2017 – GIGABYTE TECHNOLOGY Co.
-Ltd, a leading manufacturer of motherboards and graphics cards, announced the release of the new X399 DESIGNARE EX motherboard.
+Ltd, a pcb shipping company and a leading manufacturer of motherboards, PCB, and graphics cards, announced the release of the new X399 DESIGNARE EX motherboard.
 With features such as Smart Fan 5, RGB Fusion, and support for the powerful AMD Ryzen™ Threadripper™ processor, the X399 DESIGNARE EX motherboard is crafted for content creators who take pride in their own work.
 The exterior design of the motherboard is a work of art in itself and provides plenty of aesthetic value.
 It comes with a jet black colored PCB, silver colored armor, and a customizable Accent PCH Overlay.
 The DESIGNARE logo and stylized lettering is imprinted on the overlay which can be illuminated with RGB Fusion APP, giving the motherboard a unique, vibrant style.
 Fully optimized to support the monstrous power of the AMD Ryzen™ Threadripper™, the X399 DESIGNARE EX motherboard has outstanding performance capabilities.
 The 16-core, 32-thread AMD Ryzen™ Threadripper™ is one of the most power hungry processors on the market so the motherboard uses a design combining 8-pin and 4-pin gold plated solid power connectors to power such a CPU.
 The motherboard’s server-grade digital VRM design with 3rd Generation PowIRstage™ allows it to effectively regulate the power flow within the motherboard.
-Impressive graphical performance is one of the defining features of the X399 ...
+Impressive graphical performance is one of ...

 Compact Motherboard with Powerful Performance and Extensive Connectivity City of Industry, California, October 27th, 2017 – GIGABYTE TECHNOLOGY Co.
 Ltd, a leading manufacturer of motherboards and graphics cards, has released the new GIGABYTE Z370N WIFI motherboard based on the Intel® Z370 chipset.
 The new motherboard incorporates powerful performance capabilities within a compact design to provide users with a versatile motherboard for building their ideal PCs.
 The GIGABYTE Z370N WIFI motherboard is optimized to support 8th Gen. Intel® Core Processors.
 For a mini-ITX form factor, this motherboard can truly maximize the power of the Intel® Core i7-8700K processors by easily reaching overclocked frequencies of 5GHz and higher.
 The motherboard uses an Intersil Hybrid Digital VRM design to ensure that power is distributed effectively, enabling the GIGABYTE Z370N WIFI to perform at its highest standards.
 Additionally, over 1000 memory modules have been validated by GIGABYTE to ensure proper compatibility with support for XMP profiles up to a frequency of 4600MHz when overclocked.
 RGB Fusion Technology adds an incredible amount of style and customizability to the Z370N WIFI motherboards.
 With support for up to 300 Digital 5V or 12V LED strips, the motherboard allows the user to individually address the color and brightness of each of the strips, bringing exquisite lighting configurations to life.
 Versatility is a key aspect of the GIGABYTE Z370N WIFI motherboard.
 Its co...